For the eventsentry_web account:

 If you changed the password of the database administrator (postgres, sa, or mysql root) account:

 The database administrator account is often used to automatically purge data from your database according to your retention requirements.
-In the EventSentry console: you can use the toolbar to click Tools > Embedded Scripts.
-You might have a script called auto_db_purge or purge_eventsentry_db or similar, and you'll need to update the password in the script.
+In the EventSentry console: you can use the toolbar to click Tools > Embedded Scripts (Starting in version 4.2 this is under Home > Scripts > User Embedded).
+You might have a script called "auto_db_purge" or "purge_eventsentry_db" or similar, and you'll need to update the password in the script.
 You can verify that the script will work by accessing your purge schedule (usually under Packages > System Health > Database Purge) and double-clicking the schedule on the right and then clicking Test button in the schedule details.